zhangshun97/Artificial-Intelligence/README.md

 # Artificial Intelligence

-This a [course](http://www.sdspeople.fudan.edu.cn/zywei/DATA130008/index.html) for junior students in the School of Data Science, Fudan University.
-It is mainly adapted from course [CS188](http://ai.berkeley.edu/home.html) at Berkeley.
+This is a [course](http://www.sdspeople.fudan.edu.cn/zywei/DATA130008/index.html) for junior students in the School of Data Science, Fudan University.
+It's mainly adapted from course [CS188](http://ai.berkeley.edu/home.html) at Berkeley.
 Check out the CS188 website for more materials.

 ## 1. Overview

-The course mainly covers the following SIX parts:
+The course mainly covers the following SIX parts.

 - Classical Search Algorithms (BFS, DFS, UCS, A*, Adversarial Search)
 - Constraint Satisfaction Problem (CSP)